sinusphi/venvipy/README.rst

     $ source bin/activate

-The easiest to install the required packages is to use the `requirements.txt <https://github.com/sinusphi/venvipy/blob/master/requirements.txt>`__ from the repository.
+The easiest way to install the required packages is to use the `requirements.txt <https://github.com/sinusphi/venvipy/blob/master/requirements.txt>`__ from the repository.
 Navigate to the downloaded repo and run: